 Can Keto Cause Fatty Liver Disease?

-Perhaps the most fascinating fact about the liver is that it can regenerate completely.
-However, this is only as long as 25 percent of the tissue remains.
+The liver carries out over 500 processes to keep the body healthy like breaking down fat, digesting nutrients, and filtering blood.
+Perhaps the most fascinating fact about the liver is that it can regenerate completely, but only as long as 25 percent of the tissue remains.

-But does keto hurt your liver?
+So, does the high-fat diet known as keto hurt your liver?
 Find out the emerging link between a keto diet and fatty liver disease here.

 Excess alcohol intake was once the primary cause of fatty liver.
 However, obesity is now well-known for the climbing rates of this form of chronic liver disorder.
 Interestingly, too, fatty liver can also occur in those considered to be lean and non-obese.